shuvrag/ex_score/README.md

 To predict final exam score of calculus student based on prior performance

 We use TensorFlow to create a neural network to predict calculus students' final exam score based on their quiz and homework scores.

+The three databases are for Calculus I, Calculus II and Calculus III at Iowa State in the Fall 2018 semester.